BrianFreemanJr/simple-shell/README.md

 This is our second ALX project done in a collaborative effort with a peer.

-Authors
+/Authors

--Fehintola Oyedeji
+- Fehintola Oyedeji
--Brian Freeman Jr
+- Brian Freeman Jr